Fraudulent Credentials

 • Presenting a credential from a recognized institution that has been falsified.

-• Presenting a credential from an unrecognized institution (one that may be made up or a diploma mill).
+• Presenting a credential from an unrecognized institution (one that may be made up or a diploma or degree mill).

 • Falsely claiming having earned a credential on a letter of application, resume, e-portfolio, and/or during an interview.